 Back way before I got started I was searching for answers like these, and I wanted to know whether the pros would justify the cons, and at first(like you might be thinking) I was skeptical that it would:

 - Not work

 At the time I was going through a LARGE Breakup with the girl I was in love with, and UH, it yes broke my heart…

-She was living for awhile 2 hours and half up north of Vancouver, WA, and it hurt that she didn’t know how to continue it really well after moving up there, and I knew it wasn’t easy, but I knew the type of person I was and knew investing my time was worth every non monetary value.
+She was living for a while 2 hours and a half up north of Vancouver, WA, and it hurt that she didn’t know how to continue it really well after moving up there, and I knew it wasn’t easy, but I knew the type of person I was and knew to invest my time was worth every non-monetary value.

 I worked my butt off day in day out, night in, night in, and I almost wanted to give up on it at times, but I kept reminding myself of that person and how much I felt invincible, and how this was my time to sacrifice for myself.